Kate Crooks: Work

 Kate Crooks joined the Botanical Society of Canada in 1861.
 The Botanical Society of Canada was founded at Queen's College (now Queen's University) in Kingston, Canada West (now Kingston, Ontario).
 At this time, Kate contributed to a flora of Hamilton, Ontario, published by her brother-in-law Alexander Logie.
 Along with botanist John Macoun, she was a co-author on Returns of the periodical phenomena of vegetation during the season 1861.
 Her own paper, Remarks on the species of oak, their history, habits and uses was presented at the Botanical Society of Canada's seventh meeting, on June 14, 1861.

 Crooks' botanical specimens of native Canadian plants were exhibited in London at the International Exhibition of 1862.
 She received an honourable mention for these works, which were shown alongside examples of Canadian forestry, fisheries, and agricultural products.
-Crooks also exhibited her work at Canadian agricultural fairs, including one in Toronto; three weeks before the birth of her first child.
+Crooks also exhibited her work at Canadian agricultural fairs, including one in Toronto, three weeks before the birth of her first child.

 Family

 Kate Crooks' father, John Crooks, was the postmaster at Newark, and a church elder at St. Andrew's Presbyterian church.
 He was also an owner and publisher of the Niagara Herald newspaper.
 Between 1820 and his death in 1833, John Crooks taught what is believed to have been the first Sunday School in the Niagara region.

-Kate Crooks' uncle, James Crooks (1778–1860), was a merchant, landowner and politician who had fought in the War of 1812 as a captain of the local militia.
-Another uncle, Ramsay Crooks, (1787–1859) was a Canadian fur trader.
+Kate Crooks' uncle, James Crooks, was a merchant, landowner and politician who had fought in the War of 1812 as a captain of the local militia.
+Another uncle, Ramsay Crooks, was a Canadian fur trader.
 Her uncle Francis Crooks was a member of the Niagara Agricultural Society; which imported new varieties of fruiting trees to the region and held the province's first agricultural fair in 1799.
 In 1806, Francis Crooks’ daughter, Jane Crooks, was the first woman granted membership to the Niagara-on-the-Lake Public Library.

-Another cousin, Adam Crooks (1827–1885), was a politician and lawyer.
-He served as Ontario's Attorney General, and was the first Minister of Education in the province.
-He married Emily Anne Evans, with whom he had one child.

-Crooks' collaborator, Alexander Logie (1823-1873), was a judge of Wentworth county.
+Crooks' collaborator, Alexander Logie, was a judge of Wentworth county.
 He married Kate Crooks' sister, Mary Ritchie Crooks.